wjholden/Advent-of-Code-2024/README.md

 3. `**` regular expressions, reading the instructions (example 2 is not the same as example 1)
 4. `**` 2D arrays, bounds, regex doesn't work, graph traversal
 5. `**` sorting with custom comparators
+6. `**` object-oriented programming, order of operations, cycles, grids, why is this so slow?

 # Lessons Learned